A Renowned Arizona Travel Example: The Grand Canyon

 Lowell Observatory - Founded by Percival Lowell in 1894, in Flagstaff.
 There's both day and evening programs, plus a visitor center area.
 On Rt.
 66, where it makes the bend in downtown, go off onto W. Santa Fe Ave.
 Look for the signs to direct you.
 (928) 774-3358.

 Tumacacori National Historic Park - Visit the preserved ruins of 3 Spanish missions in 3 subsequent centuries: 1600s, 1700s & 1800s.
 Located about 1/2 hour South of Tucson.
 Take I-19, get off at Exit 34.
 Cross under the freeway and take the Frontage Road South.
 It's just down the road.
+The history you'll see here is awesome.
+We loved it!

 London Bridge - What?!
 In Arizona?
 Yes - The city of London decided their historic bridge was not fitting of modern times and traffic.
 It was also sinking into the river bed.
 They put it up for sale.
 Lake Havasu City founder Robert McCulloch bid for it, and won.
 It was disassembled, and reassembled in Lake Havasu City, over Bridewater Channel.
+We've walked around the area.
+There are interesting shops, as well.
+A nice place to visit, for sure!

 We love taking AZ desert trips.
 We love the experiences and panoramas that are right outside our doorstep.
 We always have our own desert adventures - and so we gather tips to help you!
-We suggest taking an Arizona Desert Trip - we have four types of deserts in Arizona:
+We suggest traveling an Arizona Desert Trip - we have four types of deserts in Arizona:

 Sonoran Desert - It's the best!
 We lived there many years.